Top coaches see Khelo India Water Sports Festival as springboard for global success - www.lokmattimes.com

 "These kids learned to thrive under pressure.
 And today, they are champions not just of Madhya Pradesh but the entire country," added Champa.
 The aspiration to win global laurels is only getting stronger, she said.

+Silver today, gold tomorrow," he said.
+"The process has to go on and the results will come."

-While Kerala came third with 7 medals, including 3 gold, 1 silver, and 3 bronze, their performance was nothing short of inspiring.
-Coach Prithviraj Nandkumar Shinde said: “Kerala has always had a legacy in water sports.
-This year, we added another chapter to it.”
+While Kerala came third with seven medals, including three gold, one silver, and three bronze, their performance was nothing short of inspiring.
+Coach Prithviraj Nandkumar Shinde said, "Kerala has always had a legacy in water sports.
+This year, we added another chapter to it."
 He added that building on the fundamentals will make the athletes perfect and better.

 The top three teams, Madhya Pradesh, Odisha, and Kerala, walked away with not just medals but also with stories of grit and growth.
 Behind every podium finish was a coach's unshakable belief.
 Now it's all about making the next level.

-Beniwal backed SAI’s Nehru Park facility at Dal Lake as a high performance training centre.
-“The low oxygen in Srinagar helps build strength and stamina.
-If our sportspersons are assured of jobs both from government and corporate sectors, they can really make a mark in water sports,” said Beniwal.
+Beniwal backed SAI's Nehru Park facility at Dal Lake as a high-performance training centre.
+"The low oxygen in Srinagar helps build strength and stamina.
+If our sportspersons are assured of jobs both from the government and corporate sectors, they can really make a mark in water sports," said Beniwal.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app